 When the state or a political subdivision of the state, except the Department of Transportation, acquires a fee interest in property before forfeiture, by any means, provision must be made to pay all taxes, including all unpaid special assessments and future installments, unpaid on the property at the date of acquisition.
 The date of acquisition is the date on which the acquiring authority is entitled under law to take possession of the property except in cases of condemnation, the date of acquisition is the date of the filing of the petition in condemnation.
 Taxes that become a lien on property after the date of acquisition and before the condemning authority are entitled to actually take possession shall, if paid by the owner, be added to the award, and if not so paid, shall be paid by the condemning authority.
 Taxes lawfully levied shall not be abated.
 The state or a subdivision acquiring property may make provisions for the apportionment of the taxes and unpaid assessments if less than a complete parcel is acquired.
-If accrued taxes and unpaid assessments are not paid as required, then the county auditor of the accrued taxes and unpaid assessments from any funds which are to be distributed by the commissioner of finance to the acquiring authority, and shall pay over such diverted funds to the county treasurer of the county in which the acquired property is located in payment of accrued taxes and unpaid assessments (Minnesota Statute 272.68).
+If accrued taxes and unpaid assessments are not paid as required, then the county auditor of the county shall notify the commissioner of finance.
+The commissioner of finance is to divert an amount equal to the accrued taxes and unpaid assessments from any funds which are to be distributed by the commissioner of finance to the acquiring authority, and shall pay over such diverted funds to the county treasurer of the county in which the acquired property is located in payment of accrued taxes and unpaid assessments (Minnesota Statute 272.68).